thepanlab/prb_guidance_paper/README.md

 # Automatic renal carcinoma biopsy guidance using forward-viewing endoscopic optical coherence tomography and deep learning

-Code for the accepted paper in Communication Engineering.
+Code for the accepted paper in Communications Engineering.

 ## Dataset
 The dataset is on Zenodo: https://zenodo.org/records/12170637, more kidneys will pe provided in the future.